Drones and AI Disrupt Top 100 Defense Firms

 The battlefield physics have changed

-The war in Ukraine has taught us that a large number of small, smart units can outpace a smaller number of large, sophisticated ones.
-Quadcopters, first-person view drones (FPVs), and long-range one-way attack unmanned aerial vehicles (UAVs) overwhelm enemy defenses and target armored vehicles.
-Meanwhile, counter-UAS networks, EW traps, and multispectral decoys fight back.
-Drones, AI, and robotics challenge the top 100 defense firms because the decisive edge comes from fast OODA loops, not just heavy tonnage.
+“The war in Ukraine has demonstrated to us that many small, smart units can outpace fewer large, sophisticated ones.
+Quadcopters, first-person view drones (FPVs), and long-range, one-way attack unmanned aerial vehicles (UAVs) overwhelm enemy defences and hunt armoured vehicles.
+Counter-UAS networks, EW traps and multispectral decoys, meanwhile, fight back.
+Heavy tonnage isn’t the key; rapid OODA loops are.

 Quantity with quality

-Winners’ playbook for the next five years
+Winners’ playbook for coming years

 Risks to watch

-What it means for planners and operators
+Why it’s important for planners and operators

 The new industrial map